 Our Ed Forum is the place to learn about our disease from WM specialists who are involved in many areas of clinical practice and research.
 Presentations are aimed at the layperson and address: symptoms and complications of the disease, current treatment options, new therapies, and recent research findings that may someday lead to a cure.
 The Ed Forum also offers breakout discussion groups on specific topics of interest to both patients and caregivers.
 Many of the medical professionals remain for the duration of the Forum and are available to talk with attendees on an informal basis.
 Each Ed Forum concludes with the popular "Ask the Doctor" question-and-answer session, moderated by Dr. Robert Kyle, of the Mayo Clinic.

-The International Doctor-Patient Forum provides the opportunity for patients to be updated on the most current WM research and treatment options by leading global WM physicians/researchers who attend the International Workshop on WM.
+The International Doctor-Patient Forum provides the opportunity for global patients to be updated on the most current WM research and treatment options by leading international WM physicians/researchers who attend the International Workshop on WM.

 We are pleased to provide, at no cost, several publications written by medical professionals that cover many aspects of WM, including medical and blood tests, diagnosis and treatment options.
 These publications are directed to laypersons, and they are revised continually as our knowledge of WM advances.
 You can find out more about these publications and download them directly from our website here.

-Our free newsletter, the Torch, is published quarterly and each issue keeps you informed about the progress being made in the fight against WM, as well as research activities, treatments, IWMF events and programs.
+Our free magazine, the IWMF Torch, is published quarterly and each issue keeps you informed about the progress being made in the fight against WM, as well as research activities, treatments, IWMF events and programs.

 Dealing with a cancer diagnosis, treatment, and long-term survival issues can sometimes be overwhelming or confusing.
-We believe that when you're dealing with a cancer diagnosis, it's beneficial to get a variety of perspectives about how others have dealt with cancer or what advice they would share.
-In addition to our programs and services, the reading material and/or videos from the following organizations may help answer questions regarding cancer diagnosis, and you can search on various topics including nutrition advice, financial and employment concerns, the role of a caregiver, and more.
+We believe that when you are dealing with a cancer diagnosis, it is beneficial to get a variety of perspectives about how others have dealt with cancer or what advice they would share.
+In addition to our programs and services, the reading material and/or videos from some of our Partners may help answer questions regarding cancer diagnosis and treatment, and you can search on various topics including blood tests, nutrition advice, financial and employment concerns, the role of a caregiver, and more.